DisplaceTech/swordfish/README.md

 ## Prerequisites

-- Docker and Docker Compose
+- Docker and Docker Compose (for local development)
 - Make
 - PHP 8.4+ (for local development)
 - Composer (for local development)
+- Kubernetes 1.19+ (for production deployment)
+- Helm 3.0+ (for production deployment)

 ## Development Setup